sagemath/trac_to_gh/Issue 3480.md

 # Issue 3480: notebook -- hide "New Worksheet" and "Upload" links on the published worksheets page from guest users

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3480

 Original creator: TimothyClemans